 A week has passed since the beginning of the story.

-- Bertha imagines she’s now ‘on the shelf’ with no marriage prospects and a year away from being a most awful frump.
-This is a form of side shadowing, and leaves the reader with one possible New Situation, and because it’s extrapolated by an unreliable, melodramatic character, we are also able to formulate our own endings for this family.
+Bertha imagines she’s now ‘on the shelf’ with no marriage prospects and a year away from being a most awful frump.
+This is a form of side-shadowing.
+It leaves the reader with one possible New Situation.
+And because this hypothetical scenario is extrapolated by an unreliable, melodramatic character, we are also able to formulate our own endings for this family.
 (Mine is that Stanley sent them bankrupt, which would force Beryl into a less-than-satisfactory marriage of convenience.
 She would spend the rest of her life in fantasy, perhaps too old to have her own children by that point.)

-- At first we don’t know who the letter is to, but we can tell it’s to another female friend.
+At first we don’t know who the letter is to, but we can tell it’s to another female friend.
 She talks about dressmaking.
-Then we are told the name of the recipient is Nan Pym, described as ‘a solid kind of girl, with fat hips and a high colour’ — exactly the sort of friend Beryl would seek out, reminiscent of a Kim and Sharon sort of ‘friendship’ in which Beryl is the designated beautiful one and Nan her sycophant.
+Then Mansfield tells us the name of the recipient is Nan Pym, and describes her as ‘a solid kind of girl, with fat hips and a high colour’.
+Nan is exactly the sort of friend Beryl would seek out, reminiscent of a Kim and Sharon sort of ‘friendship’ (in the Australian sit-com Kath and Kim), in which Beryl is the designated beautiful one and Nan her sycophant.

 ‘It was her other self who had written that letter.
 It not only bored, it rather disgusted her real self.’
 Has Beryl known all along that she has two distinct and separate selves, or is this something she realises just now, looking at the letter which feels very much not of herself?